textstat/textstat/README.md

 function name - flesch_kincaid_grade(text)

 returns the grade score using the Flesch-Kincaid Grade Formula.
-For example a score of 9.3 means that a ninth grader would be able to read the document.
+</n>For example a score of 9.3 means that a ninth grader would be able to read the document.

 ## The Fog Scale (Gunning FOG Formula)
 function name - gunning_fog(text)